Contratto Transitorio – Summary of Important Clauses

 Do I need documents for a transitory rental contract?

 Usually yes.
-The tenant may need to provide supporting documents such as an employment contract, university enrollment, internship agreement, or a signed self-declaration.
+The tenant may need to provide supporting documents such as an employment contract, university enrolment, internship agreement, or a signed self-declaration.

 What happens if the temporary reason is not valid?